Tom Murphy Player Props: Mariners vs. Athletics

-Tom Murphy -- batting .367 with five doubles, a home run, two walks and two RBI in his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with Ken Waldichuk on the hill, on May 24 at 9:40 PM ET.
+On Thursday, Tom Murphy (.367 batting average in his past 10 games, with five doubles, a home run, two walks and two RBI) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Athletics.
+He had a one-hit showing in his last game (1-for-3) against the Athletics.

 Tom Murphy Game Info & Props vs. the Athletics